njbizzle/GDVC/README.md

 ## Aspects That I'm Proud of

 This is a project where I'm very proud of my implementation and the code that I wrote.
-A lot of thought went into design for this project, and it's ended up being extraordinarily robust, and it really needs to be if I'm letting anyone interact with it.
+A lot of thought went into design for this project, and it ended up being extraordinarily robust, and it really needs to be if I'm letting anyone interact with it.

 Also since there is a lot of information that needs to be stored in a more permanent way, everything needs to be saved to and loaded from some other file.
 The solution I came up with was to make a system to serialize all my Python objects into a JSON file and then load all the information back when the program starts up.
 With features like projects existing in different Discord communities, permissions, multiple projects, and complex trees of commits, this became a pretty large task, but I think I came up with some pretty elegant solutions.